stanleychilton/ITproject/README.md

 3. Change the gmail address and password settings in the ______ file and turn on Less secure app access [here](https://myaccount.google.com/u/3/lesssecureapps?utm_source=google-account&utm_medium=web)
 4. Run command `aws configure` in your command line and input your access key, security key ([shown on this page](https://console.aws.amazon.com/iam/home?#/users) by creating a user), and region.
 5. Run python script `AutomaticEC2Creator.py` and select the csv file containing the students you want to create instances for (this will complete the setup for every instance).
+6. Once the instance are set up and you are ready for the students to access their sites yuo need to allow all traffic on the default security group.
+This is done by right clicking on the default security group and selecting edit inbound rules.
+Once this is done select add rule and change the Type to "all traffic".
-6. when ready to give students the urls to their instances run the `email.py` which will send an email to every user with the url.
+7.when ready to give students the urls to their instances run the `email.py` which will send an email to every user with the url.